TheDev42/learn.dev42.co.uk/docs/networking.md

 - SSH

-- IMAP
+- IMAP (Internet Message Access Protocol): Used by mail clients to manage and remove mail boxes and retrieve emails from there servers.

 ## OSI Model
 > [!NOTE]
-> We Dont Need To Know This For GCSE AQA!
+> We Don't Need To Know This For GCSE AQA!

 The Open Systems Interconnection (OSI) model describes seven layers that computer systems use to communicate over a network.
 The OSI model is divided into seven distinct layers, each with specific responsibilities, ranging from physical hardware connections to high-level application interactions.